best-practice-and-impact/ons-spark/ons-spark/spark-concepts/exercises.md

 Using the ideas from the Optimising and Avoiding Shuffle chapter, we can:
 - Minimise actions: many of the `.show()`/`head(n) %>% collect` and `.count()`/`sdf_nrow()` actions are not needed.
 Just keep the ones at the end.
 - Caching: The two actions at the end are needed, so to avoid full recalculation of the DF, use a cache.
+- Reduce size of DataFrame: The filter and join can be moved earlier in the code without affecting the output.
 - Broadcast join: Change the join from a sort merge join to a broadcast join.
 Here the broadcast is forced with the hint `F.broadcast()`/`sdf_broadcast()`, but you could also turn on automatic broadcasting by setting the `spark.sql.autoBroadcastJoinThreshold` in the config, or removing it altogether to use the default.
 - Avoid unnecessary sorting: Many of the sorts are not needed; remove all apart from the last one.
 - Window functions: Change the group by and join to use a window function.